ADD CONDITION

 Drug Overview

 CareOne Menthol Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These drops contain menthol, which provides a cooling sensation that can help ease discomfort in your throat.
-If you're experiencing a cough or sore throat, these cough drops may offer you some relief.
+The menthol in these drops provides a cooling sensation that can help ease discomfort in your throat, making it easier to manage symptoms associated with colds and minor throat irritations.

 Uses